Andres-pixel35/Andres-pixel35/README.md

 ##

 I'm truly a curious person — always open and eager to debate or learn about anything, whether it's science, anime, politics, philosophy, or just life itself.
-Even if this README is rather informal and will likely change in the foreseeable future, I hope it’s given you a small glimpse of who I am
+Even if this README is rather short and will likely change in the foreseeable future, I hope it’s given you a small glimpse of who I am